TeoNikolov/genea_visualizer/scripts/README.md

 # Retargeting process
-The main issue with the raw data was that the skeletons were defined according to an unconventional pose.
-Instead, we wanted that pose to be a T-pose as it is an industry standard in animation.
-Particularly, it is recognizable, easier to modify and analyze, and I believe it has good rotation properties that would reduce the chance of gimbal locking.
-We processed the data so that the animations are defined according to a T-posed skeleton, and not the original, contorted one.
+The raw data has skeletons that are defined according to an unconventional pose.
+We wanted to change that pose to be a T-pose, which is an industry standard in animation.
+Particularly, it is recognizable, and easier to work with in 3D software.
+We processed the data so that the animations are defined according to a T-posed skeleton, and not the original one.

 <p align="center">
   <img src="default_pose_comparison.png" alt="comparison between original and processed skeletal definition">